tiepdotme/redant-home/_posts/2012-01-16-our-work-michelle-bridges-12wbt-build.md

 ---
 layout: post
 title: Michelle Bridges 12WBT build
-permalink: /our-work/our-work-michelle-bridges-12wbt-build/
+permalink: "/our-work/our-work-michelle-bridges-12wbt-build/"
 type: news
 categories:
 - our-work
 - digital-products
+- ruby-on-rails
 author: Ben Still
 description: The initial build of the Michelle Bridges 12WBT project
 keywords: michelle bridges 12wbt
-image-small: /assets/uploads/2012/12wbt.jpg
+image-small: "/assets/uploads/2012/12wbt.jpg"
-image-large: /assets/uploads/2012/12wbt.jpg
+image-large: "/assets/uploads/2012/12wbt.jpg"
 excerpt-short: The initial build of the Michelle Bridges 12WBT project
 excerpt-long: We've been hard at work on the <a href="http://www.12wbt.com">Michelle Bridges 12WBT</a>, a project we started on mid 2011.
 Undertaking this work has presented us with some unique challenges to overcome.
 Find out how we did it.
 tags:
 time:

 ---
 The site has a few interesting technical challenges:

 - **lots of traffic** needs to handle fairly high surges of traffic, with a lot of members joining and paying by credit card at the same time